azazellochg/em_health/docs/using_emhealth.rst

 Navigate to `Administration > General > Default preferences` where you can set the interface theme, week start etc.
 We recommend to set Home Dashboard to **TEM/Fleet overview**.

 At the moment, all dashboards are grouped into TEM, SEM and DB performance folders.
-Most likely, you are going to use only TEM dasboards which we will describe below.

 TEM dashboards
 ~~~~~~~~~~~~~~